'25-'26 Openings

 Photo of a wet felted piece of art displaying the four seasons in the center, circumferenced by nature items such as mushrooms, plants, the sun, and insects

-Join Our Inspiring Team as a 1st Grade Teacher at Mountain Sage Community School!
+Join Our Inspiring Team as an Elementary Library & Garden Program Assistant at Mountain Sage Community School!

-Mountain Sage Community School, a Waldorf-inspired, public charter school serving grades K-8, is excited to welcome a passionate and dedicated 1st Grade Teacher to our engaging faculty.
-If you’re committed to fostering creativity and a love of learning in young children, we want to hear from you!
+Mountain Sage Community School, a Waldorf-inspired public charter school serving grades K-8, is excited to welcome a skilled library and garden assistant for the 2025-2026 school year.
+If you're passionate about sustainability and leading students in a hands-on learning environment, we want to hear from you!

 Key Responsibilities:

-• A collaborative spirit, ready to engage with colleagues and support our educational philosophy.
+• A collaborative spirit ready to engage with colleagues and contribute to a nurturing community.

 Required Qualifications: